Pub & Club Guide

 - Tap & Spile

+Relaunched in 2022 as a craft beer and ale pub.
 The Tap & Spile is situated by the canal and dates back to 1821.
-There is the main entrance on Gas Street and another one on the canalside.
-The interior is one that is simple and wooden.
-The beer range tends to be from large regional breweries.
-It is known to stay open very late.
-Later than what is currently recorded down.
+There is the main entrance on Gas Street and another one on the canal side.
+The interior is one that is simple and wooden with some original fixtures and fittings.
+Can be up to eight cask ales available.

 - Tennis Court